Detection of disk-jet co-precession in a tidal disruption event: Model setup and constraints

 The synchronized quasi-periodic flux variations observed in the X-ray and radio bands of \abw are naturally consistent with the theoretically predicted disk-jet Lense-Thirring (LT, \cite{LenseThirring1918}) precession model.
 The blackbody-dominated X-ray spectrum and the co-variation between the disk temperature and the X-ray luminosity further support this scenario.

-In TDEs, the nascent accretion disk and the jet, which is perpendicular to the disk, are highly likely to be misaligned with the spinning BH's equatorial plane, resulting in LT precession due to spacetime frame-dragging.
-The disk's structure and dynamics depend on the accretion rate: at super-Eddington rates, the disk is geometrically thick with the semi-thickness, $H/R\geq \alpha$, where $H$ and $R$ is the disk's height and radius, respectively, and $\alpha$ is the viscosity parameter \cite{Shakura1973}.
+In TDEs, the nascent accretion disk and the associated jet are highly likely to be misaligned with the spinning BH's equatorial plane, resulting in LT precession due to spacetime frame-dragging.
+Following the disruption of a solar-type star by a SMBH with $M_{\bullet}\sim10^{6.7\pm0.5}~M_\odot$, the accretion rate is expected to exceed the Eddington limit during the first year.
+During this phase, the disk is geometrically thick with the semi-thickness, $H/R\geq \alpha$, where $H$ and $R$ is the disk's height and radius, respectively, and $\alpha$ is the viscosity parameter \cite{Shakura1973}.
 Under these conditions, the disk undergoes rigid-body precession, moving as a single unit.
-As the accretion rate decreases to sub-Eddington levels, the disk becomes thin, $H/R< \alpha$, leading to significant warping and precession in the inner region while the outer region remains stable and retains its initial inclination.
-After this, the Bardeen-Petterson (BP, \cite{Bardeen1975}) effect begins to dampen the LT precession, resulting in an alignment between the disk and the BH's angular momentum.

-For the TDE disk, we adopted a commonly used model in TDE studies as described in \cite{Strubbe2009,Franchini2016}.
-Following the disruption of a solar-type star by a SMBH with $M_{\bullet}\sim10^{6.7\pm0.5}\rm M_\odot$, the accretion rate is expected to exceed the Eddington limit during the first year.
-In this super-Eddington phase, the disk is geometrically thick, with a scaleheight ratio of $H/R\sim 1$ \cite{Franchini2016}.
-Thus, in this study, we mainly focused on the super-Eddington phase, where the disk was resistant to Bardeen-Petterson warps \cite{Strubbe2009,Franchini2016}.
+In the super-Eddington accretion regime of TDEs, the thermal luminosity is expected to remain roughly constant as the accretion rate declines \cite{Krolik2012}.
+The two plateaus observed in the X-ray lightcurve of AT2020afhd prior to day 300 likely indicate periods of sustained super-Eddington or Eddington-limited accretion.
+Overall, we adopt a commonly used TDE disk model described in \cite{Strubbe2009,Franchini2016}, where the disk remains geometrically thick with $H/R \sim 1$.
+Throughout, we assume that the jet is launched perpendicular to the plane of the disk.